ZtModArchive/Complete-Ecosystem-Scenario/README.md

 A vast majority of _Zoo Tycoon 2_ mods are either `.z2f` or `.zip` archives, this mod is no different.
 You can use Microsoft Windows' own file zipper to create zips.

-**CAUTION:** other zipping programs such as 7-Zip or WinRAR can compress to a `.zip` that _Zoo Tycoon 2_ does not support.
+**CAUTION:** Other zipping programs such as 7-Zip or WinRAR manually compress the `.zip` archives that _Zoo Tycoon 2_ does not support.
+In most cases, they can be read except a few file formats.
+You'll need to do extra steps if you want to exclude some files from being fully compressed.

-Alternatively, you can use [Castor](https://github.com/ZtModArchive/Castor) to build mods. simply use the command
+Alternatively, you can use [Castor](https://github.com/ZtModArchive/Castor) to build mods.
+Simply use the command

 ```bash
 castor build